 Typical class schedule during core courses, prior to Oral Comprehensive Exams, is seminar or lecture, 0830-1130, followed by individual study time.
 The school anticipates a ratio of 1:2 contact hours: study & preparation.

 Fully detailed academic schedules, lessons, reading assignments and requirements are published on USAWC Blackboard.
-Initial information technology sessions will ensure students' familiarity with the blackboard space for interactions with faculty instructors, with fellow seminar students, and with the readings (in many cases; some books will be provided during Zero Week at the Root Hall Library: see First 30 Days)
+Initial information technology sessions will ensure students' familiarity with the blackboard space for interactions with faculty instructors, with fellow seminar students, and with the readings (in many cases; some books will be provided during REP Week at the Root Hall Library: see First 30 Days)